nithinyell/iOS-Important-Questions/RBC-APR3rd.md

 6. projected value vs wrapped value
 7. How to handle a test cases that have multiple dependencies
 8. macros vs
+9. swift data
-9. How to make a test case for the token refresher - dont want to wait real time
+10. How to make a test case for the token refresher - dont want to wait real time
-10. ```
+11. ```
     func doSomething() aync -> Int
     var someInt: Int {
     how to implement doSomething here and return